shunte88/LMSMonitor/README.md

 See the squeezelite page for more details

-We also need to install the i2c tools library so we can review setup and communicate with the OLED screen
+If your running an I2C device and unsure of the address being used then we also need to install the i2c tools library so we can review setup and communicate with the OLED screen.
+If you know the address or are using an SPI device

+## install i2c-tools-dev

 This can be done from the command line or via the pCP web forms.